Green Gold Squash

 Origins and History

 Green Gold Squash is an heirloom variety belonging to Cucurbita maxima, a species long cultivated by Indigenous peoples of the Americas.
 While C. maxima traces back thousands of years to South America—especially regions of Peru, Bolivia, and northern Argentina—this particular variety, with its rich green rind and golden flesh, was stewarded by small farmers and seed savers in the 19th and early 20th centuries.
 Its heirloom status reflects a lineage preserved for its flavor, adaptability, and productivity before modern hybrids dominated commercial seed catalogs.
-Green Gold stands as part of the tradition of diverse, locally adapted winter squashes passed down through generations.
+Originally released in 1939 by the Minnesota Experiment Station, Green Gold Squash stands as part of the tradition of diverse, locally adapted winter squashes passed down through generations.

 Appearance and Characteristics